-A recent study by Norwegian researchers Thomas Hansen and Britt Slagsvold found that equally sharing housework between spouses might be bad for your marriage.
+A study by Norwegian researchers Thomas Hansen and Britt Slagsvold found that equally sharing housework between spouses might be bad for your marriage.
 After analyzing data of thousands of Norwegian couples, Hansen and Slagsvold found the divorce rate was higher for those doing equal amounts of housework than in couples where the women did more of the work.
 My first thought after reading this was that the International Association of Married Men must have funded the study.
 Okay, there is no International Association of Married Men (at least not that I am aware of), but the study and the findings are real.

 Now before every married man reading this blog picks up the phone to call his wife and tell her this amazing news (and before every married woman reading this blog sends me hate mail), please read on.

 Reading the findings of this study made me think of an important financial truth that you need to be mindful of in managing your family’s finances.
 Namely, that correlation is not the same as causation.
 Let me translate that from geek speak.
 I will never forget my first introduction to this truth when my statistics professor in business school told us that there was an almost perfect correlation between liquor sales and pastors’ salaries.
 As young impressionable students, we were all shocked, to say the least.
 That is, until he explained that there is a difference between correlation and causation.

 In the most basic terms, correlation says that two things move together.
 For example, pastors’ salaries increased at the same time that liquor sales increased.
 So, they were in fact correlated.
 Now for the more important question – did the increase in pastors’ salaries cause the increase in liquor sales?
 Hopefully not!
 You see, therein lies the danger of assuming that the one thing (increased pastors’ salaries) caused the other thing (increased liquor sales).
 There was correlation, but most likely not causation.